mholling/las2poly/README.md

 > Set an area threshold for removal of small waterbodies and islands.
 > A sensible default value is used according to the minimum waterbody width.

-**-l**, **--length** *metres*

-> Specify a triangle threshold length, if desired.
-> Triangles larger than this threshold are added to potential water voids.
-> By default, a value the same as the minimum waterbody width is used, however a somewhat smaller value can be used to capture more detail.

 **-r**, **--water**